Mother & Daughter Legal Team

 If necessary, we can also guide you through the process of modifying your child custody order.
 As a child's needs are always changing as they grow, it is wise to reevaluate your custody orders on a yearly basis.
 A Torrance divorce lawyer can help you review the custody order to make sure it still serves the best interests of your children.

-For a court order to be modified, you will need to show that a significant change in circumstances.
+For a court order to be modified, you will need to show that there has been a significant change in circumstances.

 Enforcing court orders is a different situation altogether.
 Sometimes an order is broken inadvertently, perhaps due to unclear specifications in the agreement.
 Your spouse might come to your child’s birthday party, unaware that they were barred from doing so, for example.
 Other times, the problem could be more serious, such as your spouse intentionally disregarding the regulations.